kheuton/blog_generator/_posts/2016-03-27-map-nation.md

 	opacity: 0.7;
 }
 </style>
 This one didn't work out so hot.
-Mapping this many locations interactively wasn't a good idea, I should have made map tiles that could be loaded dynamically.
-Data was scraped from this excellent <a href="https://www.nytimes.com/interactive/2016/04/29/upshot/money-race-and-success-how-your-school-district-compares.html?_r=0">New York Times article</a> on educational inequality in the US.
+Mapping this many locations interactively wasn't a good idea- I should have made map tiles that could be loaded dynamically.
+Data were scraped from this excellent <a href="https://www.nytimes.com/interactive/2016/04/29/upshot/money-race-and-success-how-your-school-district-compares.html?_r=0">New York Times article</a> on educational inequality in the US.
 Shapefiles came from USGS, and I did the fuzzy-name matching myself, but that failed a bit too.
 <div id="map">

 </div>